The theater where Nirvana played their first gig

 Mushkin claimed that attendees regularly vandalized the neighborhood and left litter.
 A local business owner also accused patrons of jumping on cars and slashing tires.

-Despite these claims, a spokesperson for the Tacoma Police Department said that he knew of "little negative activity" at the theater.
+Despite these claims, a spokesperson for the Tacoma Police Department said he knew of "little negative activity" at the theater.

 Address